 Did you know you can earn more than enough Qantas points to fly without even getting on a plane?
 For a long time I had no idea.
+Here are some of the best ways to earn Qantas Points while on the ground.

 We all dream about that around the world trip, flying in first class, staying at luxurious resorts and eating at the best restaurants.
 What we don’t dream about is the price tag to go along with it.
 Unless we win the lottery this trip will probably stay a dream.
 Learning how to earn frequent flyer points on everyday spending can get you out of economy and into business, and perhaps even that elusive first class seat.
 Here are some ways to earn Qantas points without getting on a plane